jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 Deployment
 ----------

-Deployment itself should look similar to how it did before, just with one extra resource.
+Deployment itself should look similar to how it did before.
+It's done in the exact same way, it will just take some extra time to wait until SSH is up so it can deploy the live configuration.

-The gains we've made become very apparent when redeploying, however.
+The gains we've made become much more apparent when redeploying, however.
 If you change your application and run `nix run .#terraform apply`, it should now look something like this:

 ```